DikaAM/DikaAM/README.md

-- 👋 Hi, I’m @DikaAM
+- 👋 Hi, I’m Fadhil Andika
-- 👀 I’m interested in android programming
+- 👀 I’m interested in Android Programming, IOT, and Web Programming
-- 🌱 I’m currently learning kotlin
-- 💞️ I’m looking to collaborate on android programmer

 - 📫 How to reach me ...

 <!---
 DikaAM/DikaAM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.